avajadi/portablecdm/README.md

 Nicole Ascard

 ## Current issues:

-* Return from error not working correctly
-* Maritime Cloud not working in staging environment
 * Error when timestamp cannot be sent is not very clear, also when "at" is missing etc

 ## Future updates
 * Recommended and target time types support
 * Show where the current time is on the timeline
 * Search on vessel name in Favorite Vessels